 What he’s really saying is that we are barking up the wrong tree when we blame ‘digital devices.’

 The age of distraction, he says, has been around for a long time and the blame of the day goes to our modern gadgets.

 Furedi begins by citing countless examples of studies and books claiming that digital distraction is ruining our attention span.
-At some point he muses that any ‘distracted’ person would be hard pressed to manage completing any of those books.
+At some point, he muses that any ‘distracted’ person would be hard-pressed to manage to complete any of those books.
 His point, finally, is that distractions and claims of attention-diminishing are nothing new.
 It is the culprit, though, that has changed over the years.

 In ancient times, the distraction du jour was ‘writing.’
 Socrates himself claimed that writing took one’s time away from thinking important thoughts.
 Along with writing, reading came not far behind as the blame for society’s ills.
 Credit Seneca’s letter to Lucilius in which he says too much reading makes one “discursive and unsteady.”

-Then of course, there was radio and then TV.
+Then, of course, there was the radio and then TV.
 Enter the era of information overload.

-These days, reading has done an about face from being one of the things that distracts us to something that we strive to protect from distraction.
+These days, reading has an about-face from being one of the things that distract us to something that we strive to protect from distraction.

 We are no longer concerned that books distract people, but that we are distracted from reading itself.

 What about the Age of Distraction then?
 It is far more likely that our current predicament is not the availability of powerful and exciting new technologies of communication, but uncertainty about what to communicate.